avinash201199/Free-courses-with-Certificates/README.md

 <details>
 <summary> Internet of Things </summary>
 <br>
-My Great Learning - Good to start with IoT if you are new<br>
+My Great Learning - Good way to start with IoT if you are new<br>
 Website-https://www.mygreatlearning.com/iot/free-courses/<br>
 <br>
 </details>